Article · Apr 23, 2026

 });

-autoRefreshToken: truelets the SDK refresh the user’s JWT before it expires, using the refresh token it stored alongside the access token.
-Without this, your user gets bumped to a logged-out state every hour.persistSession: trueis what tells the SDK to actually write to your storage adapter.
-If you set the adapter but leave this off, the session evaporates the moment the service worker goes idle.detectSessionInUrl: falseis a Chrome-extension-specific flag.
-By default the SDK looks atwindow.location.hashfor an OAuth callback.
+autoRefreshToken: truelets the SDK refresh the user’s JWT before it expires, using the refresh token stored alongside the access token.
+Without this, your user is bumped to a logged-out state every hour.persistSession: truetells the SDK to write to your storage adapter.
+Set the adapter but leave this off and the session evaporates the moment the service worker goes idle.detectSessionInUrl: falseis Chrome-extension-specific.
+The SDK normally looks atwindow.location.hashfor an OAuth callback.
 Service workers have nowindow.
-Leaving this on causes a runtime error in some SDK versions; turning it off is harmless if you handle OAuth viachrome.identity.launchWebAuthFlow(which you should, on Manifest V3).
+Leaving this on causes a runtime error in some SDK versions; turning it off is harmless if you handle OAuth viachrome.identity.launchWebAuthFlow(which you should).

-If you also use OAuth in your extension, the canonical pattern is chrome.identity.launchWebAuthFlow with the PKCE flow.
-PKCE puts the code in the query string instead of the URL hash, which chrome.identity strips before returning.
-Implicit flow does not work in extensions.
+On OAuth: the canonical pattern is chrome.identity.launchWebAuthFlow with PKCE flow.
+PKCE puts the code in the query string instead of the URL hash. chrome.identity strips the hash before returning, which kills the implicit flow entirely.
 Use PKCE.

 You could patch each fetch wrapper to assemble the new credential format by hand.
 Three or four lines per wrapper.
-Seven wrappers.
-Half an hour of work, maybe.
+Half an hour, maybe.

-That half hour locks in a class of fragility you inherit forever.
-The SDK does not just sign requests.
-It handles refresh, exposes typed return values, gives you a from(...).select(...) builder that catches PostgREST URL bugs at build time, and provides session storage hooks that already understand the difference between localStorage, chrome.storage.local, and a custom adapter.
+That half hour locks in fragility you inherit permanently.
+The SDK handles refresh, typed return values, a from(...).select(...) builder that catches PostgREST URL bugs at build time, and session storage hooks that already know the difference between localStorage, chrome.storage.local, and a custom adapter.
 The hand-rolled wrappers know none of that.
-They will break the next time Supabase changes anything about its API surface, and you will be writing the same migration post a second time.

-The general rule: every custom wrapper around an well-maintained SDK is a liability waiting for the platform to shift.
-When you inherit an AI-built codebase, the question to ask first is not “what does this code do.”
+Every custom wrapper around a well-maintained SDK is a liability waiting for the platform to shift.
+The question to ask when you inherit a codebase built on direct API calls is not “what does this code do.”
 It is “what does this code re-implement that the platform already provides.”
 Find those re-implementations.
 Delete them.
-Replace with the platform’s own primitive.
-The diff will look destructive.
-The system will be sturdier afterward, because the next platform shift will hit the SDK, and the SDK will absorb it for you.
+Replace with the platform primitive.
+The diff looks destructive.
+The system is sturdier afterward.

 Related reading

-- The disclosure that triggered this rotation in the first place: How to audit a Lovable app after the BOLA disclosure.
+- The disclosure that triggered this rotation: How to audit a Lovable app after the BOLA disclosure.

-- The four-part documentation system that turned a half-day rewrite into a clean checklist: How I document AI-built projects.
+- The documentation system that turned a half-day rewrite into a clean checklist: How I document projects built with Claude Code.

-If you are running a Supabase + Lovable / Cursor / Bolt stack and the publishable-key migration broke something subtle, that audit is the kind of work I do for SaaS founders and product teams across North America, the UK and Ireland, the EU and EEA, and the ANZ region.
+If you are running a Supabase stack and the publishable-key migration broke something subtle, that kind of audit is work I do for SaaS founders and product teams across North America, the UK, the EU, and ANZ.
 Let’s talk, and I will tell you what is worth deleting before the next platform shift makes the decision for you.

 Frequently asked questions